xkszltl/Roaster/README.md

 & ${ROASTER_ROOT}/pkgs/caffe2
 ```

 No implicit dependency analysis available.
-Please call the scripts in the same order as specified
-in the installation script "install.ps1"
+Please call the scripts in the same order as specified in the installation script "install.ps1"

 You can always reinstall/update packages by the same process.

 Environment
 ----------

-Take a look in `/env`, there's variables for switching Python or other toolchains.
+Take a look in `/env`, there's variables for switching Python or other toolchains:
+* Python 3
+* ActivePerl
+* NASM
+* Visual Studio
+* Ninja

-Set a different `${Env:GIT_MIRROR}` in case you want to use a private repo for faster `git clone`.
+Set a different `${Env:GIT_MIRROR}` in case you want to use a private mirror for faster `git clone`.
 Note that this does not affect the submodule URLs.

 Issue